Click on the + Follow icon above to receive updates on the Apollo Harbour Redevelopment

 • New public amenities (attached to the upgraded depot)

-• Upgrades to the Mother’s Beach car park and new public changing huts
+• Upgrades to the Mother’s Beach car park

 Download a copy of the FAQ here.

-The Apollo Bay Harbour Opportunities and Constraints Report outlines the key insights gathered from stakeholder consultations, government policies, spatial analysis, and expert technical input.
+The Apollo Bay Harbour Opportunities and Constraints Report further outlines the key insights gathered from stakeholder consultations, government policies, spatial analysis, and expert technical input.

 We have divided the report in three sections which you can download below.